“Too many professionals try to protect themselves against failure, but never plan to exploit success!”

 Now I realize why.
 It’s a way of planning for the future but it’s through a different lens.

 Most of my work in coaching is about creating more wealth, visibility and legacy for clients but we do that not by talking about mitigating risk, cutting back on expenses or paying your business instead of yourself—a business adage that needs to die IMO—we do it with a single-minded focus on fulfilling the vision.
-We do it by planning to succeed.
+We do it by planning for success.
 All that means is bringing the vision to fruition.
 We’re not committed to the “how” but to the intention and the result.

 It’s the difference between having a “future spending” account and a “emergency fund” or panicking about the looming recession—as media is encouraging us to do—instead of focusing on our vision and trusting in our ability to stay the course or pivot on an as-need basis.
 We’re not squaring our shoulders against disaster.
 We’re asking to be informed by “flow”.